BAJAJ FINSERV DIRECT LIMITED

 What is Capital Gearing Ratio

-Capital gearing ratio measures the proportion of fixed-interest bearing funds (such as debt and preference shares) compared to equity shareholders’ funds.
-It highlights how a company finances its operations—through borrowed capital or shareholders’ capital.
+The capital gearing ratio measures the proportion of fixed-interest-bearing funds (such as loans, debentures, and preference shares) relative to equity shareholders’ funds.
+It indicates whether a company relies more on borrowed capital or shareholder capital to finance its activities.

 Capital Gearing Ratio Formula